acidanthera/VoodooPS2/README.md

 My intention is to eventually enhance both the Synaptics Trackpad support as well as they keyboard to support the following features:

 Touchpad:

+- implement touch pad on/off in upper left corner (somewhat HP ProBook specific)

+- calibrate movement/sensitivity to mouse
+  (since they share the same config, it would be great not to have to adjust) (note: they are pretty close, but could be tweaked a bit)

+- investigate using extended-W mode
+  (haven't done much here except read the spec)

+- more gestures, as time permits

 - clean up IOLog and allow for more information in Debug version (DONE)